ldtteam/MinecoloniesWiki/pages/src/source/items/placeholderblocks.md

 ## Using the Placeholder Blocks

 - The placeholder block tells the mod to leave any blocks that are currently in that spot alone.
 It will not remove or change anything that already exists in that spot.
-- The solid placeholder block tells the mod to replace any non-solid blocks (air, grass, leaves, etc.) with the biome's regular ground block (grass, sandstone, red sandstone, white terracotta, etc).
+- The solid placeholder block tells the mod to replace any non-solid blocks (air, grass, leaves, etc.) with the builder's fill block.
-- The fluid placeholder block tells the mod to replace any non-solid blocks with the biome's preferred fluid (water in the overworld, lava in the Nether).
+- The fluid placeholder block tells the mod to replace any non-solid blocks with the builder's fill block.
 Already-existing solid blocks or fluids will be left alone.

 You can make and use these blocks in survival, but they are mainly used to scan schematics.